asherk7/Neural-Network-From-Scratch/README.md

 # Convolutional Neural Network (CNN) from Scratch

 ## Overview
-This repository contains an implementation of a convolutional neural network built entirely from scratch using Python and NumPy.
+This repository contains an implementation of a convolutional neural network built entirely from scratch using Python and NumPy, modeled after ResNet.
 The goal of this project is to gain a deep understanding of the inner workings of neural networks, including:
 - Forward propagation
 - Backward propagation
 - Activation functions
 - Loss functions
 - Optimization techniques
+- Residual connections

 The network will be trained and evaluated on the **CIFAR-10 dataset**, a widely used benchmark for image classification tasks.
+The model that is being constructed is a simplified version of the ResNet architecture, which is known for its effectiveness in image recognition tasks.

 ---